 - Beat the eggs (preferably using a hand or electric mixer) until they start to froth.
 Then, slowly add the sugar (over the span of 30 seconds to 1 minute or so) whilst continuing to beat the eggs with the mixer.
 Continue beating until this wet mixture has an almost creamy consistency.
 Mix in the vanilla.

-- Check the melted butter and chocolate mixture to make sure that it’s now lukewarm (not hot) before gently folding it into the eggs and sugar mixture.
+- Check the melted butter and chocolate mixture to make sure that it’s now lukewarm (not hot) before stirring it into the eggs and sugar mixture.

-- Now sift in the flour, cocoa powder and salt (this is to ensure that no lumps remain), gently folding in these dry ingredients into your wet mixture until just combined.
+- Now sift in the flour, cocoa powder and salt; and fold these dry ingredients into your wet mixture until just combined.
+You can do so using a rubber spatula, or stir it in at low speed using a hand-held mixer.

 - Gently fold in the chocolate chips and toasted walnuts too.
 Be careful not to overmix.

-- Pour that gloriously-glossy batter into the pan, smoothening out the surface with an offset spatula.
-Press a few more chocolate chips onto the top for added flair and pop the pan in the oven to bake for 18 – 20 minutes or so.
-Keep a close eye on the timing, making sure to remove the brownies when the centre is just about set to touch.
+- Remove the brownies when the centre is just about set to touch.
 A toothpick inserted in the middle will come out moist, with a few fudgy crumbs attached.
 Remember that the brownies will continue baking when out of the oven, so it’s always better to under-bake in the oven than over-bake if you don’t want dry brownies.

 - Let the pan cool on a wire rack for 5 – 10 minutes before removing the parchment paper with the sling.
 Let the brownies completely cool down on a flat surface before slicing with a sharp (serrated) knife.
 Enjoy.

-I know what you’re going to ask and sadly, the answer is no. You can’t make this particular recipe without eggs.
+I know what you’re going to ask and sadly, the answer is no. You can’t make this particular recipe for the best brownies without eggs.
 As highlighted above, whipped eggs are what give structure and shape to these thick and chunky brownies.
-If you’re looking to bake an eggless batch, try the recipes below instead:
+If you’re looking to bake an eggless batch, do have a gander at these recipes for: classic chocolate and Nutella brownies.